A-tG/Voicemeeter-Remote-API-dll-dynamic-wrapper/README.md

  Helps to dynamically load VoicemeeterRemote64.dll or VoicemeeterRemote.dll.

- Not tested on 32 bit Windows manually, but should work anyway.
+ Not tested on 32 bit Windows manually, but supposed to work anyway.

  **Unsafe code required to use Audio Callback efficiently**

  [Example how to use callback](https://github.com/A-tG/Voicemeeter-AudioCallback-Simple-Example/blob/main/Voicemeeter%20Audio%20Callback%20Simple%20Example/Program.cs)

  ### Not tested: